Table of Contents:

 will get displayed like this:

 These groupings with components only work with components which are already in the view, the grouping rule doesn't add any additional components.
 So it is crucial to configure the view so that the components we would like to use for the grouping are included in the view.
-Without grouping, the above view has to look like this:
+Without grouping, the above view would look like this:

 Duplicating Components and References by Grouping Rules